phiamo/MopaBootstrapBundle/Resources/doc/extensions/2-navbars.md

 To learn how to create menus with KnpMenuBundle, [please check their documentation before continuing.](https://github.com/KnpLabs/KnpMenuBundle)

-## Navbars have changed!

-If you are upgrading from using Navbars previously, [check out our further documentation about upgrading.](navbar-upgrade.md)

 ## Activate the extension

 To load the navbar extensions (Twig Extension, and KnpMenu Extension) just add the